Gun rights: Supreme Court brings Second Amendment to the streets

 What next for gun control debate

 The Bruen decision has arrived as America’s gun control debate has reached a particularly heated moment.
-As Congress moves closer to passing the first package of federal gun regulations in a quarter-century, the nation is still processing recent mass shootings in Uvalde and Buffalo, New York, the latter of which killed 10 people.
+As Congress moves closer to passing the first package of federal gun regulations in a quarter century, the nation is still processing recent mass shootings in Uvalde, Texas; and Buffalo, New York, the latter of which killed 10 people.

 Justice Breyer opened his dissent by noting that 45,222 Americans were killed by firearms in 2020, and that gun violence “has now surpassed motor vehicle crashes as the leading cause of death among children and adolescents.”
 Later, he listed nine high-profile mass shootings from the past 10 years.